 Power BI is a reporting and business intelligence tool replacing Hyperion.

-Sign in to Power BI using the links below with your Middlebury email address and password.
+Sign in to Power BI using the link below with your Middlebury email address and password.
+You can also use the shortcut go/powerbi

 The transition from Hyperion to Power BI is still in progress.
 As your department’s reports move to Power BI, ITS staff will contact you to let you know they are available.